CRRSAA Grants: Supporting Our Students

 - Demonstrate eligibility to receive federal aid (determined by FAFSA).

-Per CRRSAA legislation, international and DACA not eligible for CRRSAA grants.
-Dual-enrollment students are also ineligible for CRRSSA grants.
+Per CRRSAA legislation, international and DACA students not eligible for CRRSAA grants.
+Dual Enrollment students are also ineligible for CRRSSA grants.

 Students who do not qualify for federal financial aid or CRRSAA grants can apply for assistance through The Foundation for Seminole State College.
 Students can also apply for emergency aid through Destination Graduation, a partnership between the College and the Heart of Florida United Way.